ldbc/ldbc_snb_bi/tigergraph/README.md

 ## Load data

 1. To download and use the sample data set, run:

     ```bash
     wget -q https://ldbcouncil.org/ldbc_snb_datagen_spark/social-network-sf0.003-bi-composite-projected-fk.zip
     unzip -q social-network-sf0.003-bi-composite-projected-fk.zip
     . scripts/use-sample-data-set.sh
     ```

-    To use other data sets, adjust variables in [scripts/use-sample-data-set.sh](scripts/use-sample-data-set.sh) and run it
+    To use other data sets, adjust the variables in [scripts/use-sample-data-set.sh](scripts/use-sample-data-set.sh):

     * `TG_DATA_DIR` - a folder containing `initial_snapshot`, `inserts` and `deletes`.
     * `TG_LICENSE` - optional, trial license is used if not specified, sufficient for SF-30 and smaller.
     * If CSV files have headers, set `export TG_HEADER=true`, otherwise set to `false`.
-    * Run
+    * Run:

         ```bash
         . scripts/use-sample-data-set.sh
         ```

-2. Load the data
+1. Load the data:

     ```bash
     ./load-in-one-step.sh
     ```

-    This step may take a while, as it is responisble for defining schema, loading data and installing queries.
-The tigergraph container terminal can be accessed via `docker exec --user tigergraph -it snb-bi-tg bash`.
-If web browser is availble, TigerGraph GraphStudio can be accessed via `http://localhost:14240/`.
+    This step may take a while, as it is responsible for defining the schema, loading the data and installing the queries.
+The TigerGraph container terminal can be accessed via:

+    ```bash
+    docker exec --user tigergraph -it snb-bi-tg bash
+    ```

+    If a web browser is available, TigerGraph GraphStudio can be accessed via <http://localhost:14240/>.

+1. The substitution parameters should be generated using the [`paramgen`](../paramgen).

 ## Microbatches